 How to automate your server documentation with PowerShell

 SysKit Monitor has numerous reports that are able to retrieve server documentation specifics, and those are only the ones we have built in.

 You can download more scripts on our SysKit Monitor repository, or you can write your own PowerShell script and import it to SysKit Monitor.

 Combine SysKit Monitor and PowerShell to get the most out of your server documentation!

 How can you import a PowerShell script?
 Click the PowerShell tab and select Create; copy and paste your script and—voila!

-Now, if you really like this SysKit feature, here’s another video that might interest you—Frane Borozan explains PowerShell usage management in full detail in the how to automate your server environment with PowerShell management demo.
+Now, if you really like this SysKit Monitor feature, here’s another video that might interest you—Frane Borozan explains PowerShell usage management in full detail in the how to automate your server environment with PowerShell management demo.